 The pain caused by a Nuss or Ravitch procedure can be very severe.

 The anesthesiologist places a tiny catheter (epidural) in the patient's back.

 It is meant to control the pain during and after the procedure.

 In addition to the opiates, doctors can give Toradol to some patients who suffer from severe pain.

 However, this can be very harmful in some cases.

-Doctors need to be extremely careful with the pectus excavatum agony management, during and post-operation.
+Doctors need to be extremely careful with the agony management, during, and post-operation.

-There is the story of 15-year-old Lewis Blackman, who died because of a post-surgical pain medication known as Toradol.
+There is the situation of 15-year-old Lewis Blackman, who died because of a post-surgical pain medication known as Toradol.

 It created a punctured ulcer in his stomach, which made him bleed to death.